 When the weather gets hot, make sure your dog has plenty of access to shade and cool spots.

-Provide fresh, clean, cool drinking water inside and outside.
+Provide fresh, clean, and cool drinking water inside and outside.

 Put ice in their water or make frozen treats for them to lick.

 Give your pet access to plenty of shaded areas throughout the day.